Akero Therapeutics Inc. (AKRO) return on Assets touches -40.58: These Shares are Poised for Major Movement - News Daemon

 Akero Therapeutics Inc. (AKRO) Ownership Facts and Figures

-Nothing is more important than checking the behaviour of major investors towards the stock of the Biotechnology industry.
+Sometimes it is also beneficial to study the sentiment of large-scale investors towards the stock of the Akero Therapeutics Inc. industry.
 Akero Therapeutics Inc.’s current insider ownership accounts for 2.10%, in contrast to 108.40% institutional ownership.
 According to the most recent insider trade that took place on Sep 19, this organization’s Director bought 400,000 shares at the rate of 26.00, making the entire transaction reach 10,400,000 in total value, affecting insider ownership by 400,000.
-Preceding that transaction, on Jun 16, Company’s Chief Scientific Officer sold 78,200 for 54.78, making the whole transaction’s value amount to 4,284,066.
-This particular insider is now the holder of 151,220 in total.
+Preceding that transaction, on Jun 23, Company’s Chief Development Officer sold 11,000 for 50.76, making the whole transaction’s value amount to 558,360.
+This particular insider is now the holder of 46,627 in total.

 Akero Therapeutics Inc. (AKRO) Earnings and Revenue Records

-As on 3/30/2023, Multinational firm has announced its last quarter scores, in which it reported -$0.55 earnings per share (EPS) for the period topping the consensus outlook (set at -$0.67) by $0.12.
+Going through the last 3-months fiscal report unveiled on the 3/30/2023, it has been observed that the corporation posted -$0.55 earnings per share (EPS) during the time that was better the consensus figure (set at -$0.67) by $0.12.
 This company achieved a return on equity of -45.20.
 Wall Street market experts anticipate that the next fiscal year will bring earnings of -0.72 per share during the current fiscal year.

 Akero Therapeutics Inc.’s EPS increase for this current 12-month fiscal period is 0.70% and is forecasted to reach -3.36 in the upcoming year.